-The final report (not the draft version) may be used, in whole or in part, as the basis for the development of clinical practice guidelines and other quality enhancement tools, or as a basis for reimbursement and coverage policies.
+This report may be used, in whole or in part, as the basis for development of clinical practice guidelines and other quality enhancement tools, or as a basis for reimbursement and coverage policies.
 AHRQ or U.S. Department of Health and Human Services endorsement of such derivative products may not be stated or implied.